James C. Smith

 Mark holds a BA degree from Cornell University and graduate degrees in international management and law, and is a licensed attorney.

 Executive Vice President, General Counsel and Board Secretary

 Prior to joining the company as General Counsel in 2002, Deirdre held various legal and senior executive positions, including Deputy General Counsel, at IAC (previously USA Networks, Inc.).
 From 1997 to 1999, Deirdre served as Associate General Counsel for GTE Corporation (a predecessor company to Verizon), where she headed the mergers and acquisitions practice group.
 She began her career as a corporate associate with the law firm of Cravath, Swaine & Moore.

-Deirdre is a member of the Board of Directors of the Association of Corporate Counsel (ACC), and is a member of the Executive Leadership Council.
+Deirdre serves as a Vice Chair on the Board of Trustees of the Hospital for Special Surgery.
+She is also on the Board of Directors of the Association of Corporate Counsel, and is a member of the Council on Foreign Relations and the Executive Leadership Council.

 She holds a bachelor’s degree from Duke University and a JD from Harvard Law School, where she was a member of the Harvard Law Review.

 Since joining the company in 1993, Susan has held a number of management roles, including Managing Director of Thomson Reuters Legal, in the UK and Ireland, President of Reuters Media, and Global Head of Corporate Strategy for Reuters.

 Susan is a Non-Executive Director of Whitbread PLC and a Trustee of the Thomson Reuters Foundation.